EIT: Enhanced Interactive Transformer

-\subsection{Enhanced Interactive Transformer}
+\section{Enhanced Interactive Transformer}

-We design a novel Enhanced Interactive Transformer (\textsc{Eit}) in which we replace the multi-head self-attention with Enhanced Multi-Head Attention mechanism (EMHA) that encourages consensus among different attention heads.
+We design a novel Enhanced Interactive Transformer (\textsc{Eit}) in which we replace the multi-head self-attention with an Enhanced Multi-Head Attention mechanism (EMHA) that encourages consensus among different attention heads.
 Our method mainly modified Eq. (\ref{eq:cal}) but otherwise follows the standard Transformer.

-\subsubsection{Many-to-Many Mapping Scheme}
+\subsection{Many-to-Many Mapping Scheme}